 Trust no one but Balabac’s own Queen – Ate Helen of Kinakuan Tours.
 Ate Helen is very accommodating, and is a joy to be around with, she treats her guests like family.
 She’s honest and straight forward.
 She even prepared Biko (sticky rice) as our dessert for our island hopping.
 BIKO!!!
 Who does that?

 Ate Helen knows everyone on the island from the kids up to the coast guards on duty.
 Most importantly, she is the key to Onok Island, as she is tour partners with Sir Toto.
 If it weren’t for her, we would never have met Sir Toto and have set foot to Onok.

-Ate Helen can arrange everything for you hassle free (van from PPS to Rio Tuba, Boat from Rio Tuba to Balabac, Balabac Island Hopping and full board meals, Balabac Accomodations, & Onok Island entry) just be a little patient with the delays in her reply as the mobile signal can be sporadic.
+Ate Helen can arrange everything for you hassle-free (van from PPS to Rio Tuba, Boat from Rio Tuba to Balabac, Balabac Island Hopping and full board meals, Balabac Accommodations, & Onok Island entry) just be a little patient with the delays in her reply as the mobile signal can be sporadic.
 Tourism is something very new and recent to Balabac, so please be patient if she can’t answer all your questions in one breath.

 Contact Helen Kuan for Balabac Island hopping with Onok Island: